 That leaves one remaining question: whether the bankruptcy court can exculpate the Independent Directors under Pacific Lumber.
 We answer in the affirmative.
 As the bankruptcy court's governance order clarified, nontraditional as it may be, the Independent Directors were appointed to act together as the bankruptcy trustee for Highland Capital.
 Like a debtor-in-possession, the Independent Directors are entitled to all the rights and powers of a trustee.
-See 11 U.S.C. § 1107(a); 7 COLLIER ON BANKRUPTCY ¶ 1101.01.
+See 11 U.S.C. §1107(a); 7 Collier on Bankruptcy ¶1101.01.
 It follows that the Independent Directors are entitled to the limited qualified immunity for any actions short of gross negligence.
 See In re Hilal, 534 F.3d at 501.
-Under this unique governance structure, legally bankruptcy court exculpated Independent Directors.
+Under this unique governance structure, the bankruptcy court legally exculpated the Independent Directors.

-In sum, our precedent and § 524(e) require any exculpation in a Chapter 11 reorganization plan be limited to the debtor, the creditors' committee and its members for conduct within the scope of their duties, 11 U.S.C. § 1103(c), and the trustees within the scope of their duties, see Baron, 914 F.3d at 993.
-And so, excepting the Independent Directors and the

-Committee members, the exculpation of non-debtors here was unlawful.
+In sum, our precedent and $\S524(e)$ require any exculpation in a Chapter 11 reorganization plan be limited to the debtor, the creditors' committee and its members for conduct within the scope of their duties, 11 U.S.C. $\S1103(e)$, and the trustees within the scope of their duties, see Baron, 914 F.3d at 993.
+And so, excepting the Independent Directors and the Committee members, the exculpation of non-debtors here was unlawful.
 Accordingly, the other non-debtor exculpations must be struck from the Plan.
-See Pacific Lumber, 584 F.3d at 253.
+See $Pacific\ Lumber$, 584 F.3d at 253.
 15

-As it stands, the Plan's exculpation provision extends to Highland Capital and its employees and CEO; Strand; the Reorganized Debtor and HCMLP GP LLC; the Independent Directors; the Committee and its members; the Claimant Trust, its trustee, and
+As it stands, the Plan's exculpation provision extends to Highland Capital and its employees and CEO; Strand; the Reorganized Debtor and HCMLP GP LLC; the Independent Directors; the Committee and its members; the Claimant Trust, its trustee, and the members of its Oversight Board; the Litigation Sub-Trust and its trustee; professionals retained by the Highland Capital and the Committee in this case; and all "Related Persons."
+Consistent with §524(e), we strike all exculpated parties from the Plan except Highland Capital, the Committee and its members, and the Independent Directors.